What To Expect

 What happens after I walk in?

 A greeter will welcome you as you enter our front door.
-He or she will point out Sunderland Hall where services are held, and our brochure display, where you will find information about First Unitarian Congregation of Toronto, the Unitarian Universalist faith, and copies of our newsletter, Horizons.
+He or she will point out Sunderland Hall where services are held, and our brochure display, where you will find information about First Unitarian Congregation of Toronto, the Unitarian Universalist faith.

 Our Sunday services